 In the mid- to late 1980s Rae taught Movement Fundamentals as an adjunct at the University of New Hampshire.
 A required course for physical education majors, it was also a popular choice for early childhood majors.
 The contrast between the two groups was fascinating!
 While the PE majors seemed to know little to nothing about young children, the early childhood majors knew little to nothing about doing movement with them.
 The experience proved to be quite the education for Rae!

 Since that time, Rae has devoted herself to educating those who work and live with children.
-Through her workshops, keynote speeches, books, blog posts, and more, she is spreading the word that children do not exist only from the neck up, and that we owe it to them to honor and educate the whole child.
+Through her presentations, books, blog posts, online courses, YouTube videos, podcasts, and more, she is devoted to ensuring children have the chance to be children and that child development guides our practices with the little ones!